Grandmother, teen who accidentally met over text sharing 6th Thanksgiving - NewsBreak

 Hinton received the message while sitting in his high school class, reported sister station WXIN , and jokingly asked if he could come along anyway.

 “I said, ‘Sure you can.’
-That’s what grandmas do – they feed everybody,” Dench told NBC affiliate KPNX at the time.Nurse tells why she’s refusing COVID shot, not letting her kids get it either
+That’s what grandmas do – they feed everybody,” Dench told NBC affiliate KPNX at the time.Finding the perfect Christmas Tree: Visit a local farm

 After Hinton posted the text message on Twitter, the story went viral and a holiday tradition was born.